victory-a/unic_assessment/README.md

 ### Limitations & Trade-offs

-- **Character limit**: The LLM model enforces a character limit, so I truncate prompts for web scraping tasks.
+- **Max Character limit**: The LLM model enforces a character limit, so I truncate prompts for web scraping tasks.
 - **Rich text support**: The LLM does not natively handle rich text, so HTML tags are stripped before sending prompts to the model.

 ### Possible Improvements